-509.527.4267 - Walla Walla • 509.758.3339 - Clarkston www.wwcc.edu/testing

-To be placed into English, reading and math classes, there are various measuring tools to assess which class the student should enroll in.
+509.527.4267 - Walla Walla • 509.758.3339 - Clarkston www.wwcc.edu/testing various measuring tools to assess which class the student should enroll in.
 New students should start the Placement Process by going to wwcc.edu/sip.
 Retakes are approved by the testing staff on a case-by-case basis and may cost an additional fee.
 Various documents may be reviewed for placement.
 Please contact the Testing Center for a list of approved documents eligible for placement evaluation.